bhwan1118/IDD-Fa18-Lab3/README.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+It does matter that the order of actions makes sense.
+For example, if you had a sequence write -> clear -> read, you would never be able to read what you wrote to the board.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+You don't want to continuously write, clear, or read data from the board.
+Data should be written once and then read/cleared once.
+I suspect that continuously writing to a board would be cumbersome and even potentially lead to errors.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

+The Atmega328 contains 1024 bytes, thus 1024 byte data samples.

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

+For the analog pins, the values of the readings are already converted to a range from 0-1024 so this wouldn't be a problem?
+For I2C you would have to make sure that you scale the full range of readings to a 0-1024 scale.
+For example, if you had a I2C range of 0-10,000 you and you were registering a value of 5,000 you could scale it by (5000*1000)/10000 = 500 which is within the range of the arduino

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**